alstat/Yunir.jl/docs/src/man/basic_utilities.md

 =====
 In this section, we are going to discuss how to use the APIs for dediacritization, normalization, and transliteration.
 ## Dediacritization
-The function to use is `dediac` which works on either Arabic, Buckwalter or custom transliterated characters.
+Dediacritization is the process of removing diacritics from an Arabic word.
+These diacritics are mostly vowels but also includes _sukuun_ سُكُون  and _saddah_ شَدّة.
+The function to use for dediacritization is `dediac` which works on either Arabic, Buckwalter or custom transliterated characters.
 ```@repl abc
 using Yunir
 @transliterator :default